DesiQuintans/desiderata/README.md

         -   `basic_color_names` --- The names of 197 common colours: red, green, cyan, etc.
         -   `random_integers` --- 10,000 random integers between 0 and 100
         -   `iris_labelled` --- The `iris` dataset with a `label` attribute added, as `Hmisc` and other packages do.
+        -   `nz_boty_2019_head` --- The first 1000 voters from the New Zealand Bird of the Year survey, 2019.

 ------------------------------------------------------------------------